NIH-NEI/oct-image-segmentation-models/README.md

 ## Training

 In order to train this model a HDF5 file needs to be provided with the following contents:
-- train_images: It should contain a 3D matrix with the of the shape: (number of images, image width, image height).
+- train_images: It should contain a 3D matrix with the of the shape: (number of images, image width, image height, 1).
 These images will be used for training.
-- train_labels: It should contain a 3D matrix with the "segmentation maps" corresponding to the `train_images`.
+- train_segs: It should contain a 3D matrix with the boundaries corresponding to the `train_images`.
+The shape of the matrix should be: (number of images, number of boundaries, image width)
-- val_images: It should contain a 3D matrix with the of the shape: (number of images, image width, image height).
+- val_images: It should contain a 3D matrix with the of the shape: (number of images, image width, image height, 1).
 These images will be used for validation.
-- val_labels: It should contain a 3D matrix with the "segmentation maps" corresponding to the `val_images`.
+- val_segs: It should contain a 3D matrix with the "segmentation maps" corresponding to the `val_images`.
+The shape of the matrix should be: (number of images, number of boundaries, image width)

+To train the model:
+1. In `unet/training_config.py`:
+    - Point `TRAINING_DATA` to the location of the hdf5 dataset that should be used for training
+    - Modify rest of parameters accordingly

+2.

 ## Evaluation